jschhie/Sunright-Cafe-App/README.md

 ## Overview
 * Mobile-friendly cafe ordering system built with a Flask/Python backend
 * Customizable drink options, search filters, and business hours restrictions
-* Intuitive, secure admin dashboard for managing the cafe database
+* (WIP) Admin dashboard for managing the cafe database
 * Hosted on PythonAnywhere at: https://sunrightcafe.pythonanywhere.com

 ## 🔖 Table of Contents